Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Part II: Constraints from Atmospheric Spectroscopy

 \subsection{Combining constraints from mass loss and atmospheric spectroscopy}

 The final part of our analysis is to combine the constraints found from the presence of escaping hydrogen (from Section \ref{sec:partI}) and atmospheric spectroscopy (from Section \ref{sec:results_partII}).
-We take the product of the posterior distributions on mean molecular weight from the two independent analyses, with the result shown in the right-hand panel of Figure \ref{fig:HST+JWST_mmw_posteriors}.
-Since the posteriors on mean molecular weight from these analyses both show a preference for low mean molecular weight, the final posterior from the joint analysis follows the same result.
-We can place a combined $1 \sigma$ upper limit on atmospheric mean molecular weight for TOI-776 c of $\mu \leq 12.4 \text{ g mol}^{-1}$.
+We take the product of the posterior distributions on mean molecular weight from the two independent analyses, with the result shown in the right-hand panel of Figure \ref{fig:HST+JWST_mmw_posteriors}. {\jr{We find that atmospheric escape analysis significantly contributes to constraints on the composition and aerosol pressure for flat \textit{JWST} spectra.}} We can place a combined $1 \sigma$ upper limit on atmospheric mean molecular weight for TOI-776 c of $\mu \leq 12.4 \text{ g mol}^{-1}$.

 In Section \ref{sec:results_partII} we showed that the joint-posterior from \textit{JWST} transmission spectroscopy on mean molecular and opaque pressure level was bimodal.
-One peak corresponded to low mean molecular weight and low pressure aerosols, and the other to high mean molecular weight and high pressure aerosols.
+One peak corresponded to low mean molecular weight and low pressure aerosols, and the other to high molecular weight and high pressure aerosols.
 Combining these constraints with those from escaping hydrogen observations allows one to tentatively break this degeneracy, as shown in Figure \ref{fig:Pcloud}, in which the combined marginalised posterior for opaque pressure level is shown in green.
 The extra constraints from atmospheric escape update the posterior when compared to that of just transit spectroscopy (shown in grey) with preference for low pressure aerosols.
 If this is indeed the case for TOI-776 c and other similar planets, it suggests that such planets do indeed host low mean molecular weight atmospheres with spectral absorption features muted due to aerosols.